 How did each individual investment do?
-Here are the trailing 12 month returns:
+See below:

 And here's how these were calculated:

 J-curve: Many alternative investments have an initial investment period (typically a year or two) during which they are deploying funds and are not yet making full distributions.
-So I didn't include these yet in total return calculations (GP stakes and life settlements).
+So I didn't include these yet in total return calculations (for instance, search fund sponsors and life settlements).

-Partial j-curve: A few are partially in the J-curve (parts of litigation finance, parts of MG Properties, parts of music royalties).
+Partial J-curve: A few are partially in the J-curve (parts of litigation finance and parts of MG Properties).
 It would've been too much work to split these out, so for simplicity I just included them.
 So this lowered my reported return a bit (versus what it would be if it was fully split out).
-But I figured it was "close enough".
+But I figured it was "close enough."